moldovancsaba/fanfie/README.md

 3. Click/tap the capture button

 ### Editing Your Photo
+1. Allow camera access when prompted
+2. Position yourself and click "Take Photo"
+3. The captured photo will automatically open in the editor
-1. Add text by using the text tool in the toolbar
+4. Add text by clicking the "Add Text" button
-2. Customize text with font options
+5. Add stickers from the sticker palette
-3. Drag elements to position them
+6. Drag elements to position them
-4. Use the layer controls to arrange elements
+7. Resize and rotate elements as needed

 ### Sharing Your Creation
-1. Click/tap the "Share" button
+1. Click "Save" when satisfied with your edits
+2. Share your creation through the share interface
-2. Choose your preferred sharing method:
+3. Choose your preferred sharing method:
    - Direct share (mobile)
    - Social media platforms
    - Download as image